tejas07/Activity/README.md

 Core Concept
 --------------
-Monitoring Microservices are used to consume kafka events from any application below are the event registry key to produce events.
+Monitoring Microservices are used to consume kafka events from any application.

 Underlying DB
 -------------